Frederick Leathers, 1st Viscount Leathers

 He attended the Casablanca, Washington, Quebec, and Cairo conferences in 1943.
 He negotiated the lend-lease of American ships to Britain.
 He also accompanied the prime minister, Winston Churchill to the Yalta and Potsdam Conferences.

 He later served as Minister for Coordination of Transport, Fuel and Power from 1951 to 1953.
-He was raised to the peerage as Baron Leathers, of Purfleet in the County of Essex, in 1941, and appointed a Companion of Honour in 1943.
+He was raised to the peerage as Baron Leathers, of Purfleet in the County of Essex, in 1941, and appointed a Member of the Order of the Companions of Honour in 1943.
 He was further honoured when he was made Viscount Leathers, of Purfleet in the County of Essex, in 1954.